nethish/experiments/puppet/README.md

 * It defines the main class of the module.
 * The class name must match the module name (e.g., apache).
 * Puppet automatically knows where to look for it when you do include apache.

+## Node Definitions
+Applies the config only to those specific nodes